Portable air conditioners are, above all else, easy to use and effective.

 Unbox the unit, plugin it in, install the exhaust hose (similar to tumble dryer hose) out of the window and turn it on.

 If you don’t have a 15,000+ BTU portable AC unit, the standard 115/120 V power grid will more than suffice.
 It’s also worth mentioning that the smallest portable AC units have a capacity of 8,000 BTU.

 Nonetheless, the thermodynamic principles behind the AC units are very much the same as with all other air conditioners.

-The goal is to extract the heat out of a room (or two, depending on the size) and transfer that heat outdoors.
+The goal is to extract the heat from a room (or two, depending on the size) and transfer that heat outdoors.
 That’s why every portable conditioner has 3 key components:

 - Refrigerant (to cool the air).